 Welcome to year 4

-I am delighted to be teaching in year 4 this year alongside Mrs Trinder and Miss Fahy.
+I am delighted to be teaching in year 4 this year alongside Miss Fahy, Miss Gilmartin and Miss Szymkiewicz.
 We all have high hopes for the children this year and aim to help the children reach their full potential through trying their best at everything that they do.
 We encourage the children to identify that we all have strengths and areas of development but through perseverance and resilience we are all capable of achieving.

 Reading: Our high hopes in reading are that all children have access to books, time to read to an adult on a regular basis and be able to enjoy books being read to them.
 We have daily guided reading sessions; children have daily independent reading time and we also share a book for pleasure at the end of the day.